Tofira/CustomFontTextView-Sample/README.md

 	android:textStyle="bold"/>
 ```

 We used the `useStyle` (default value - False) to specify that we'd like the library to use styles.
-Note, that each font should be named with regards to its style.
+Note, that each font should be named with regards to its style, in the following notation - [FontName]-[FontStyle].[FileType].
 For example - MavenPro-Bold.ttf.